Friday, 11 September 2015

 I have chosen a paper from Molecular and Cellular Proteomics which uses aptamers to detect multiple proteins in exosomes and cells.

-The data was generated by colleagues in the School of Medicine at Cardiff University including the first author - Dr Jason Webber, a Prostate Cancer UK funded Research Fellow and senior author, Dr Aled Clayton, a Senior Lecturer in Cancer & Genetics at Velindre Hospital.
+The data was generated by colleagues that were working in the School of Medicine at Cardiff University including the first author - Dr Jason Webber, a Prostate Cancer UK funded Research Fellow and senior author, Professor Aled Clayton, a Senior Lecturer in Cancer & Genetics at Velindre Hospital.
 Dr Tim Stone was key to the data analysis.
-The protein detection method is from a company called SomaLogic.
+The protein detection method is from a company called SomaLogic

 The first step was downloading the file from the Molecular and Cellular Proteomics website.
 I used the download.file() function.
 This saves the file into your current directory.
 This was opened using the readxl package (by Hadley Wickham) using the read_excel() function.